Skip to main content

 If the disk is an SSD, it is recommended to set it to true.
 If the disk is an HDD and the load frequency is not high, you can also set it to true.

-Since v3.1.4, Primary Key tables created in StarRocks shared-data clusters further support index persistence onto local disks.
+Since v3.1.4, Primary Key tables created in StarRocks shared-data clusters support index persistence onto local disks.
+And from v3.3.2 onwards, StarRocks shared-data clusters further support index persistence onto object storage.
+You can enable this feature by setting the table property persistent_index_type to CLOUD_NATIVE.

 Sort key